As W.H. Auden wrote in a 1939 piece in the New Republic on the work of Rainer Maria Rilke:

 One of the constant problems of the poet is how to express abstract ideas in concrete terms…Rilke is almost the first poet since the seventeenth century to find a fresh solution…he thinks in physical rather than intellectual symbols.

-Rilke’s masterful use of imagery is evidenced in this poem, which treats the mystery of coming of age.
+Rilke’s masterful use of imagery is evidenced in this poem, which addresses the mystery of coming of age.
 As he wrote at the age of 22, in an essay published posthumously in the Paris Review:

 The boys grow up into their manhood so sturdily and steadily; all of a sudden it fits them, you don’t know how.
 The girls let go of their children’s dresses suddenly and stand there, timid and freezing, at the start of a wholly different life, where the words and the coins they are used to are no longer valid currency.